 STAR and Accel are revising the Acquirer Licensing Fee from $0.20 per transaction to 0.95%.
 The STAR percentage and per item fee will be adjusted to reflect these changes on monthly statements.

-According to the Consumer Financial Protection Bureau (CFPB), nearly $90 billion in medical debt appeared on consumer credit reports in 2021.
-Considering that not all medical debts in collections are provided to consumer reporting agencies, the actual figure is likely much higher - especially given today's challenging economic environment.
+According to the Consumer Financial Protection Bureau (CFPB), nearly $90 billion in medical debt appeared on consumer credit reports in 2021 - and the actual figure is likely much higher.